quickwit-oss/quickwit/README.md

 </h4>
 <br/>

-<b>Quickwit 0.6 has just been released!
-Read our [blog post](https://quickwit.io/blog/release-0.6) to learn about the latest powerful features!</b>
+<b>We just released Quickwit 0.6!
+Read the [blog post](https://quickwit.io/blog/release-0.6) to learn about the latest powerful features!</b>

 <br/>